hen-community/hicetnunc/public/languages/documents/terms-en.md

 - Funding from a confirmed restricted account.
 - Funding of confirmed restricted accounts.
 - Wash trading: market manipulation through buying own OBJKTs directly or indirectly.
 - Minting material that glorifies human rights violations or is soley pornographic without any artistic expression.
-This applies especially but is not limited to cases of copied pornographic content that can be found on websites which can be clearly indentified as pornographic.
+This applies especially but is not limited to cases of copied or filtered pornographic content that can be found on websites which can be clearly indentified as pornographic.
 - Violates the CoC in other ways: mainly if it is overtly abusive to another group, invokes violence, or intimidates or harasses.

 ### Procedure if your account has been restricted